 If you think you have enough stuff then maybe host a garage sale.
 This is great because you don’t even have to go anywhere.
 Of course, weather can be an issue but perhaps hold it partially inside a garage.
 I have hosted a few and had great success.
 Again try to hang items and display them nicely.

 When advertising your garage sale be clear on what your selling to so people know if it’s for them or not.

-Check out our little snippet on the Today Show, chatting about selling your items online:
+Check out our little snippet on the Today Show, chatting about selling your second-hand items online: